Avangardum/AvangardumStyleConvention/Readme.md

 - Both members have the same member declaration order (for example, both are private non-static non-readonly fields).
 - Both members occupy only 1 line each (including comments and initializers).

+Use trailing commas when each element is in a separate line.
+Don't use them when all elements are in the same line.

+When having a comma-separated list of elements, each comma should be followed by a whitespace or a newline.
+The same applies to a semicolon-separated list of elements.

+When doing a line break on an operator, the operator should be at the end of a line, not at the beginning.
+The exceptions are the `.`, `?.`, `!.` operators, which should be at the beginning of a line.

+When having an inline block of parentheses, square brackets or angle brackets, there should be no whitespace between the opening and closing symbols and the content.

+When having an inline block of curly braces, there should be a whitespace between the opening and closing braces and the content.

+There should be a whitespace or a newline between an operator and its operands (except `.`, `?.`, `!.`).

+All cases of a switch statement should be wrapped in curly braces.

 <details>
 <summary>Example</summary>